sabaiitj/Climate-Change-Survey/README.md

 For this project, you will be doing work that focuses on social impact.

 The prompts are there to help jump-start your ideation process.
 If you would like to change or combine prompts, that's fine!
-If you want to find your own idea, even better. **Consult your instructors for final approval before getting started.**
+If you want to find your own idea, even better. **Consult your lead instructor for final approval before getting started.**

 Remember to start with a good problem statement!

 ## The Data

 Some prompts have links to data sources, some don't.
 It's your responsibility to gather and clean your data.
-For most projects, this will be the bulk of your work.Start early!
+For most projects, this will be the bulk of your work. **Start early!**

 Inspiration for several prompts came from [Data is Plural](https://tinyletter.com/data-is-plural).